arjundhanjal/bash_cv/README.md

 ## The backend

 This script relies on a few preconfigured elements to work properly.
 First of all, I have to save all of my résumé files in the same local directory and ensure that they follow a naming convention.
-In my case, I chose `AD-CV_v${vnum}.pdf`.
+In my case, I chose `AD-resume_v${vnum}.pdf`.

 Second, I authenticate through SSH using public-key authentication, so there's no fiddling with passwords once I have entered the version number I wish to upload.
 This makes the process slightly quicker.